-I Am 17.
-My Problem is That I Have Visibly Very Flat Left Cheekbone Since Birth.
+I Have Visibly Very Flat Left Cheekbone Since Birth.
 Because of It I Have Also Uneven Eyes? (photo)

 Correcting Uneven Cheeks and Eyes